From Understanding to Generation: An Efficient Shortcut for Evaluating Language Models: Acknowledgments

 \section{Acknowledgments}

 This work has been funded by the Free State of Bavaria in the DSgenAI project (Grant Nr.: RMF-SG20-3410-2-18-4).
-The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU).
-The hardware is funded by the German Research Foundation (DFG).
-We would like to thank our reviewers and colleagues for the useful feedback, including: Christian Kroos, Joel Schlotthauer, Lucas Druart, Luzian Hahn and Rishiraj Saha Roy.
+The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) under the NHR project \emph{ELMOD: Efficient language models for on-device deployment} (Grant Nr.: b239dc).
+NHR funding is provided by federal and Bavarian state authorities.
+NHR@FAU hardware is partially funded by the German Research Foundation (DFG) – 440719683.
+We would like to thank our anonymous reviewers and colleagues for the useful feedback, including: Christian Kroos, Joel Schlotthauer, Lucas Druart, Luzian Hahn and Rishiraj Saha Roy.